Report Finds National Cash Assistance Program Prevents Youth Homelessness

 Summary

 Point Source Youth’s Targeted Housing Assistance Program provides young people who are at imminent risk of becoming homeless with a one-time cash payment with the goal of stabilizing their housing situation and preventing homelessness from the start.
-Point Source Youth served 345 16-26 year olds at risk of homelessness across seven states, including New York, California, Texas, Michigan, Georgia, Arizona, and Oregon, partnering with eight local service providers.
+Point Source Youth served 345 16-26 year olds at risk of homelessness across seven states, including Arizona, California, Georgia, Michigan, New Nork, Oregon and Texas partnering with eight local service providers.
 A joint report with Johns Hopkins University School of Public Health found that the program successfully prevented youth homelessness.

 The program was designed with the understanding that every young person’s challenges and needs are unique, and each participant works with a local service provider to develop a housing plan to meet their particular needs and to help stabilize their housing crisis.